 But wait, before we plunge into the topic in detail, you might as well ask—why does your book need editing?
 Even if you think you know the answer, please don’t skip the next section.

 The Importance of Editing

 Publishing is a business.
-Your book is a work of art for sure, but when it goes out to the market it is also a product.
-To make sure that your offering meets the reader’s expectations whether that is content, readability, presentation or style, you need to get your manuscript edited.
-In any genre.
+Your book is a work of art for sure, but it is also a product when it goes out to the market.
+To make sure that your offering meets the reader’s expectations, whether that is content, readability, presentation, or style, you need to get your manuscript edited in any genre.
 Even if you are a poet, you’ll still need to get your collection of poems edited.

 It’s painfully obvious to readers if your book has been edited well or not.
-Robert Gottlieb, who edited the works of Joseph Heller, John Le Carré, John Cheever and Toni Morrison said that editing ‘is simply the application of the common sense of any good reader.’
-Choppy narration, bad or missed punctuation, lack of a bibliography or any other problems are all stumbling blocks for a reader and a smooth read.
-Editing addresses all these and gives the work a certain completeness while strengthening it from within.
+Robert Gottlieb, who edited the works of Joseph Heller, John Le Carré, John Cheever, and Toni Morrison, said that editing ‘is simply the application of the common sense of any good reader.’
+Choppy narration, bad or missed punctuation, lack of a bibliography, or any other problems are all stumbling blocks for a reader and a smooth read.
+Editing addresses all these and gives the work certain completeness while strengthening it from within.

 As a result of the developmental editing round, you will get two documents—an editorial report and an annotated manuscript.
-An editorial report is a summary of all the high-level content related concerns and the annotated manuscript contains detailed comments and specific suggestions on the issues and how to fix them.
+An editorial report summarizes all the high-level content related concerns, and the annotated manuscript contains detailed comments and specific suggestions on the issues and how to fix them.